Polycystic Kidney Disease Treatment

 Signs and Symptoms of PKD

-• Elevated Blood Pressure: Often, high blood pressure is the initial sign indicating PKD.
+• High Blood Pressure: Often the first sign of PKD.

 Causes of PKD